-Task 2.E: In addition, PUBLIC AGENCY shall maintain the automatic location information (ALI) database within the PUBLIC AGENCY's provisioning boundary.
+Task 2.E: In addition, PUBLIC AGENCY shall maintain the automatic location information (ALI) and MSAG databases within the PUBLIC AGENCY's provisioning boundary.
 This includes, but is not limited to, correcting telephone number database errors, maintenance and quality-control of an accurate 9-1-1 call location map, and providing Master Street Address Guide (MSAG) updates and corrections to the database vendor.
+If PUBLIC AGENCY has met the required 98% match between ALI to RCL s determined by Intrado and transitioned to a GeoMSAG, MSAG database updates and management will be made through uploads of the RCL GIS feature class to EGDMS.